ChuksKN/team_6_project/README_FINAL.md

 ## Compile and Run

  1. Grab the project out of the repo listed above.
-It is named "Demo 2"
+It is named "**TOPDOWN FINAL**"
  2. Open your installation of Eclipse
  3. Open the file explorer and copy and paste the project to your workspace.
-If using default settings, this will be in the following: Local Disk > Users > "your account name" > eclipse-workspace
+If using default settings, this will be in the following: Local Disk > Users > "*your account name*" > eclipse-workspace
  4. Go to Eclipse, and open projects from file system from the file menu
  5. Find the project in the eclipse-workspace folder mentioned above
  6. The folder will now be in the navigator